thsant/3dmcap/README.md

 **Author:** [Thiago T. Santos](https://www.embrapa.br/en/web/portal/team/-/empregado/351534/thiago-teixeira-santos), [Embrapa Agricultural Informatics](https://www.embrapa.br/en/informatica-agropecuaria)

-**3-Demeter Capture** is an application for the three-dimensional reconstruction of objects from digital images.
-It allows an ordinary camera and a computer to operate as **a 3-D scanner**.
-The application assists the user in imaging and computing a cloud of 3-D points that sample the surface of objects imaged in three dimensions.
+**3-Demeter Capture** is an application for three-dimensional reconstruction of objects from digital images.
+It allows an ordinary camera and a computer to operate as **a simple 3-D scanner**.
+The application assists the user on imaging and computing a cloud of 3-D points, sampling the objects surfaces in three dimensions.
 Its purpose within Embrapa is the 3-D reconstruction of plants for purposes of automatic measurement in phenotyping and precision agriculture.

 ## Related Publications